Biserial algebras and generic bricks: Minimal brick-infinite biserial algebras

 We recall that a generalized barbell algebra whose bar is of positive length is simply called a barbell algebra (see Subsection \ref{Subsection:Minimal brick-infinite algebras}).
 In the next definition, we specify a particular type of barbell algebras which are important in the proof of our main theorem.

 \begin{definition} Consider the quiver $Q$ with given bisection and ideal $I$ as in Theorem \ref{DescriptionBiserial} so that $A = kQ/I$.
-We say that a subquiver $Q'$ is a \emph{good barbell subquiver} for $A$ if $Q'$ is the quiver of a barbell algebra such that the two defining cycles are oriented cycles and the bar is linear.
-Moreover, any path which is not going through the ``zero relations" of the barbell is a non-zero good path. \end{definition}
+We say that a subquiver $Q'$ is a \emph{good barbell subquiver} for $A$ if \begin{enumerate} \item $Q'$ is the quiver of a barbell algebra such that the two defining cycles are oriented cycles and the bar is linear (that is, the bar is a path); \item any path which is not going through the ``zero relations" of the barbell is a non-zero good path. \end{enumerate} \end{definition}

+\begin{construction} We assume that Setting \ref{setting1} holds.
+Our goal is to show that there is a good barbell subquiver of $Q$.
+According to Lemma \ref{beta_in_p}, the good path $p$ contains $\beta$, and it is neither the first, nor the last arrow of $p$ by Theorem \ref{DescriptionBiserial}.
+We construct a good barbell subquiver of $Q$ as follows.
+We encourage the reader to consult Figure \ref{fig: good barbell quiver} while going through the construction below and the arguments following that.